Frequently Asked Questions

 How often will I be seen?

 This varies case by case.
 Patients starting new medications or with a recent diagnosis are usually seen more frequently—typically every month.
 Once stable, most patients are seen every three months.
-For those on medication, we do not extend care beyond three months between visits to ensure safety and compliance.
+For those on medication, I do not extend care beyond three months between visits to ensure safety and compliance.

 Will I need to do any lab work or drug testing?